 While in Istanbul, Raya’s power start to develop and she becomes a reader of coffee grounds and is able to tell people’s fortunes.
 This eventually brings her to the attention of the Sultan’s wife and she is invited to the vast luxurious Palace to read her fortune.
-Unfortunately, the Sultana is power mad and has other ideas for Ratchet’s unique talents which will change the course of history.
+Unfortunately, the Sultana is power mad and has other ideas for Raya’s unique talents which will change the course of history.

 Raya has to travel back in time again to try and save the lives of her friends and is faced with some extremely difficult decisions.

 Overall, I found this book to be an excellent read (especially as Raya grew up around the same area of East London as I did so was familiar with places like Barking) and has some excellent themes that the reader can explore.

 Raya is desperate for her own independence and soon realises that the fantasy and reality of running away from home are not the same and, quite frankly, life is hard.
 What she really wants is family and love.